Sourdough sheet pan pizza

 This post might include affiliate links.
 See my policy.

 And I’ll come right out and say it: this sourdough pizza al taglio has been stealing the pizza spotlight for so long I’ve all but forgotten how to shape dough round-like instead of rectangular-like.
-The balance will likely shift once warmer weather comes, but regardless, there’s a permanent well-deserved spot in my pizza repertoire for this style of pizza.
+The balance will likely shift once warmer weather comes, but regardless, there’s a permanent, well-deserved spot in my pizza repertoire for this style of pizza.
 Since I started making rectangular pizzas in a sheet pan, I’ve been hooked on its simplicity and deliciousness.
 It results in a pizza with a thin and crispy bottom crust, a tender interior, and an overall lightness thanks to strong fermentation and high water content—a perfect contrast of textures.

 I’ve been chatting with other bakers about this pizza for a while on The Perfect Loaf’s Discord server, and we’ve all expressed our love for easy pizza in an alternative form.
 And as we’ve collectively pointed out, a rectangular sheet pan pizza is a crowd-pleaser thanks to easy slicing, flexibility in topping choices, and easy to double or triple the recipe.